 How on-site furniture modification works

-- You describe the task: what needs changing, and you send photos of the furniture plus measurements of the space.
-The technician assesses feasibility and gives an approximate price.
+- You explain the job: what has to be changed, and you send photos of the furniture along with measurements of the space.
+The technician checks what can be done and gives an estimated price.

-- We schedule the visit.
-The technician arrives with tools: track saw, jigsaw, router, cordless drill, orbital sander, spirit level, clamps.
+- We arrange the visit.
+The technician comes with the tools needed: track saw, jigsaw, router, cordless drill, orbital sander, spirit level, clamps.

-- On-site the technician takes precise measurements: the alcove, openings, pipe and socket positions.
-These are compared with the furniture dimensions to determine exactly what needs cutting or reconfiguring.
+- On-site the technician takes exact measurements: the alcove, openings, pipe and socket locations.
+These are checked against the furniture dimensions to work out exactly what needs cutting or rearranging.

-- The furniture is taken apart into the required sections.
-Elements to be cut are marked out allowing for edge banding and clearances.
+- The furniture is dismantled into the necessary sections.
+Parts that need cutting are marked, with allowance for edge banding and clearances.

-- Cutting is carried out: for chipboard — a track saw with a guide rail (clean cut, no chipping); for solid wood — with subsequent edge sanding.
+- The cutting is then done: for chipboard — a track saw with a guide rail (clean cut, no chipping); for solid wood — followed by sanding of the edges.

-- Exposed edges are sealed with melamine or PVC edge banding, pressed with an iron or heat gun, and trimmed flush.
+- Raw edges are finished with melamine or PVC edge banding, applied with an iron or heat gun, then trimmed flush.

-- The furniture is reassembled, positioned in place, clearances checked, doors adjusted, and drawers tested for smooth action.
+- The furniture is put back together, set in place, clearances are checked, doors are adjusted, and drawers are tested to make sure they run smoothly.

 Common mistakes when modifying furniture yourself

-- Cutting chipboard with a jigsaw without a guide — the result is a ragged edge with chips.
-Laminated board must be cut with a circular saw fitted with a fine-tooth blade or a scoring module.
+- Cutting chipboard with a jigsaw and no guide — you end up with a torn edge full of chips.
+Laminated board should be cut with a circular saw using a fine-tooth blade or a scoring module.

-- Not accounting for edge banding thickness — cutting exactly to the alcove dimension, then finding the piece will not fit once the banding is applied.
-Allow 1 to 2 mm per banded edge.
+- Forgetting about the thickness of the edge banding — cutting exactly to the alcove size, then realising the piece no longer fits once the banding goes on.
+Leave 1 to 2 mm for each banded edge.

-- Shortening a wardrobe from the bottom without relocating the shelf fixings — after cutting, the lower holes end up at the wrong height.
+- Shortening a wardrobe from the bottom and not moving the shelf fixings — once cut, the lower holes are left at the wrong level.

-- Ignoring wall curvature when fitting into an alcove — cutting to a single measurement, only to discover the walls diverge by 2 to 3 cm.
-Measure at several points: top, middle, bottom.
+- Ignoring curved walls when fitting into an alcove — cutting to one measurement and then finding the walls open out by 2 to 3 cm.
+Measure in several places: top, middle, bottom.

-- Cutting the back panel together with the carcase — the HDF back is mounted separately and requires a different approach.
+- Cutting the back panel together with the carcase — the HDF back is fitted separately and needs a different method.

-- Forgetting ventilation gaps — a built-in unit tight against the wall with no rear clearance can trap moisture, especially on external walls.
+- Leaving no ventilation gaps — a built-in unit pushed tight to the wall with no rear clearance can hold moisture, especially on external walls.

-- Attempting to shorten solid wood furniture using the same method as chipboard — solid wood needs edge sanding, staining, or lacquering.
+- Trying to shorten solid wood furniture the same way as chipboard — solid wood needs sanding on the edge, then staining or lacquering.

-- Not checking for hidden fixings inside the furniture — sawing straight through dowels or confirmat screws.
+- Not checking for hidden fixings inside the furniture — cutting straight through dowels or confirmat screws.

 What to prepare before the technician arrives

-- Empty the furniture completely — modification with a full wardrobe is not possible.
+- Empty the furniture fully — modification cannot be done with a wardrobe still packed.

-- Take measurements of the alcove or space: width, height, and depth at several points (walls are often uneven).
+- Measure the alcove or available space: width, height, and depth in several spots (walls are often uneven).

-- Photograph the furniture from all sides and the space it needs to fit into — send the photos to the technician in advance.
+- Take photos of the furniture from every side and of the space where it has to go — send the pictures to the technician beforehand.

-- Decide on the end result: just shorten?
+- Decide what result you want: only shorten it?
 Remove a section?
 Add shelves?
-The more precise the brief, the faster the work.
+The clearer the brief, the quicker the job.

-- Mark pipes, sockets, and protrusions in the installation zone — the technician will cut around them.
+- Mark pipes, sockets, and any protrusions in the installation area — the technician will cut around them.

-- Provide workspace — cutting requires at least 2 x 2 metres of clear floor space.
+- Make space to work — cutting needs at least 2 x 2 metres of clear floor area.

-- Confirm the furniture material: chipboard, MDF, or solid wood — this determines the tool kit.
+- Confirm what the furniture is made from: chipboard, MDF, or solid wood — that decides the tool kit.

-- If you need edge banding in a specific colour, buy it in advance or let the technician know so he can match it.
+- If you want edge banding in a particular colour, buy it beforehand or tell the technician so he can match it.

-- Protect the floor with film or cardboard — cutting generates sawdust and shavings.
+- Protect the floor with film or cardboard — cutting makes sawdust and shavings.

 A real case from Warsaw

-A client in the Ursynow district moved into a new flat and discovered his 220 cm wardrobe would not fit — the ceiling height in the new-build turned out to be 215 cm with the stretch ceiling installed.
-On top of that, the bedroom had a 140 cm alcove between the wall and the ventilation shaft, while the wardrobe was 150 cm wide.
-It needed both shortening and narrowing.
-We disassembled the unit into sections and removed the top panel and base.
+A client in the Ursynow district moved into a new flat and found that his 220 cm wardrobe would not go in — the ceiling height in the new-build was actually 215 cm once the stretch ceiling had been installed.
+On top of that, the bedroom had a 140 cm alcove between the wall and the ventilation shaft, while the wardrobe measured 150 cm in width.
+So it had to be made both lower and narrower.
+We took the unit apart into sections and removed the top panel and base.
 The top was cut with a track saw — clean edge, no chipping.
-Both side panels were shortened by 5 cm each, and the HDF back was trimmed to the new dimensions.
-One section with shelves was narrowed by 10 cm; the other was left unchanged.
-All exposed edges were banded in a matching colour — visually seamless.
-The wardrobe was placed in the alcove with a 5 mm gap on each side and 2 cm to the ceiling.
-Doors were rehung and hinges adjusted.
-The client later said it looked like a custom built-in wardrobe.
-The job took about five hours.
+Both side panels were shortened by 5 cm each, and the HDF back was trimmed to the new size.
+One shelf section was narrowed by 10 cm; the other stayed as it was.
+All exposed edges were banded in a matching colour — so it looked like it belonged there from the start.
+The wardrobe was set into the alcove with a 5 mm gap on each side and 2 cm to the ceiling.
+Doors were rehung and the hinges adjusted.
+Later the client said it looked like a custom built-in wardrobe.
+The whole job took about five hours.

 Frequently asked questions